h2non/imaginary/README.md

 The URL signature is provided by the `sign` request parameter.

-The HMAC-SHA256 hash is created by taking the URL path (including the leading /), the request parameters (alphabetically-sorted, excluding the `sign` one and concatenated with & into a string) and the signature salt.
+The HMAC-SHA256 hash is created by taking the URL path (including the leading /), the request parameters (alphabetically-sorted and concatenated with & into a string).
 The hash is then base64url-encoded.

 Here an example in Go:
 ```
 signKey  := "4f46feebafc4b5e988f131c4ff8b5997"
-signSalt := "88f131c4ff8b59974f46feebafc4b5e9"
 urlPath  := "/resize"
 urlQuery := "file=image.jpg&height=200&type=jpeg&width=300"

 h := hmac.New(sha256.New, []byte(signKey))
 h.Write([]byte(urlPath))
 h.Write([]byte(urlQuery))
-h.Write([]byte(signSalt))
 buf := h.Sum(nil)

 fmt.Println("sign=" + base64.RawURLEncoding.EncodeToString(buf))